leslie-alldridge/sre-dashboard/README.md

 ##Goals

-An on call roster and help page will assist users
+An on call roster & releases and help page will assist users

 Login and auth to keep the page secure

-Clicking on a graph will display the 99% outliers (url, value, count, team)
+Last refreshed duration on screen

+Test suite

+Additional styling and data from golang server

+Deploy golang server and main app to Heroku

-Dashboard will update with a users newly saved Goals
+Dashboard will update with a users newly saved Goals - DONE

 Users should be able to set custom SLO goals / objectives.
 DONE